Gerbil1511/Science-Shuffle-/README.md

 To ensure our educational card matching game is engaging, intuitive, and beneficial for Key Stage 3 students, we have incorporated a range of essential features based upon the study of user needs.
 These features are designed to enhance the overall user experience while aligning with the educational objectives of the game.
 We prioritized creating a clear and easy-to-understand game structure, making sure the game is responsive and visually appealing across various devices.

 Key functionalities include a shuffle function to randomize cards, a new game button for player control, and a grid of face-down cards to begin the matching process.
 We also included interactive elements such as a card flip function and feedback mechanisms like cards staying face-up when matched, a timer, a congratulatory alert when all pairs were matched, and a moves counter for tracking (and improving) progress.
+At the final review it was decided that we would add a "glow" to each card the user hovered over to aid in identifying which card was about to be selected, and once a pair had been matched both cards would be given a coloured border so that on completion of the game the player could visually identify all the matches.
 Additionally, the game offers different levels of difficulty, and accessible instructions to cater to diverse learning needs.
 These features collectively contribute to a fun, educational, and user-friendly game that effectively aids students in learning about science lab hazards.
 <br>

 ### Instructions/Study First